foxBMS/documentation/doc/sphinx/software_documentation/defines/defines.rst

     #define CHECK_CAN_TIMING                     TRUE

 is set to ``TRUE`` by default.
-In this configuraiton, the ``BMS`` statemachine will go into an error state if no requests are made periodically per CAN with a period of 100ms.
+In this configuration, the ``BMS`` statemachine will go into an error state if no requests are made periodically per CAN with a period of 100ms.
 When the switch is set to ``FALSE``, the check is not made.

 The switch